Skip to main content

 Legal guardrails

-If employees live in the municipality for a longer period, they must register with the residents’ office, usually within 14 days of moving in; the rules of the municipality of residence apply.
-A special case is posting from abroad: Then the Posted Workers Act explicitly obliges the employer to guarantee accommodation of customary standard.
+If employees live in the municipality for a longer period, they must register with the residents’ office.
+A special case is posting from abroad: Then the Posted Workers Act explicitly obliges the employer to guarantee accommodation of customary standard (Art.
+3 EntsG).
 Anyone relying on overcrowded rock-bottom solutions risks sanctions and reputational damage.
 Proper, professionally operated rooms meet this standard.

 The employer must guarantee posted employees accommodation that meets the customary standard at the place of work with regard to hygiene and comfort.